Updated December 16, 2020.

 - The employee was covered by a HDHP sponsored by your organization.

 - The employee was not covered by any impermissible non-HDHP employer plan (think full flexible spending account).

-- The employee was 55 or older and eligible for catch-up contributions, you may rely on the employees’ self-reporting for date of birth.
+- The employee was 55 or older and eligible for catch-up contributions.
+You may rely on the employees’ self-reporting for date of birth.

 Employee contributions made pre-tax through a cafeteria plan are considered employer contributions.
-These pre-tax cafeteria plan contributions should be combined with any contributions made by your company.
+These pre-tax cafeteria plan contributions should be combined with any contributions made by your organization.
 This total is reported on Form W-2, Box 12 using code W.

 Contributions to a HSA by any Sub-chapter S 2% (or more) shareholders, members of an LLC or LLP are not allowed through a cafeteria plan.
 These groups, and any others who made their HSA contributions outside of the payroll system, deduct their contributions on their personal Form 1040.
 2019 instructions for Form W-2 state that employer HSA contributions that are not excludable from the employee’s income must be reported in Boxes 1, 3 and 5.
 Please consult with your payroll and tax advisor for these special circumstances.